martynsmith/node-irc/docs/API.rst

         generating the whois information and is passed exactly the same information as a `whois` event described above.

+.. js:function:: Client.list([arg1, arg2, ...])

+   Request a channel listing from the server.
+The arguments for this method are fairly server specific, this method just passes them through exactly as specified.

+   Responses from the server are available via the `channellist_start`, `channellist_item`, and `channellist` events.

 .. js:function:: Client.disconnect(message)